externref/himawari/docs/index.rst

 * Customisable: You can control bot's behaviour, set channels for logging, change the color of embed messages the bot sends, etc.

+* Easy to use: The syntax for all commands are fairly easy and guessable.
+The help command guides with all the bot commands with required information about them.

 * Open Source: The bot is open source so you can look into its functioning.

 * Fast and Stable: All commands are tested multipe times before getting added to the bot.